A Creative Practitioner specialising in Digital Art (Freelance position)

 What we are looking for:

-A Creative Practitioner specialising in textiles, for example embroidery, quilting, weaving etc. CAZK is looking for a forward thinking, radical Creative Practitioner to work alongside our local community during a twelve-week phase of our three-year long creative heritage project ‘Healing Arts for All’ (HAFA).
+CAZK is looking for a forward thinking, radical Creative Practitioner to work alongside our local community during a twelve-week phase of our three-year long creative heritage project ‘Healing Arts for All’ (HAFA).

 Each week of the phase there will be either a workshop or research trip (including to museums, art galleries, archives, and local mills) whereby the Creative Practitioner will be supporting participants to collect research and ideas they may want to creatively translate in the workshops.
+The Creative Practitioner shall then support participants to develop and explore their own research interests in new and innovative ways through teaching them the specific, designated creative medium of the phase.

-At this stage of HAFA participants will have developed a research proposal which will guide the direction of the project.
 Participants will have also created a portfolio of creative outputs, and collected a large amount of information/documentation relating to the Pendle’s industrial heritage and lives of those who live/have lived here which they will be drawing on for inspiration going forward in the HAFA project.

 The Creative Practitioner’s role will be to support participants in developing and exploring their proposal through the selected creative medium.

-The Creative Practitioner will work with the local community and guided by their research proposals to create final piece of textile work, for example an embroidered tapestry, materials dyed in natural colours, or a series of printed head scarves that explore the heritage of Pendle/Brierfield Mill.
+The Creative Practitioner will work with the local community and guided by their research proposals to create a final digital art piece for example an AR app, creating engagement with the general public.
 The scope is limitless.
+We are interested to hear your ideas and proposals in the application!

 Experience:

-• A Creative Practitioner specialising in textiles.
+A Creative Practitioner specialising in Digital Art.

-• A Creative Practitioner with experience in developing and implementing creative research methods.
+A Creative Practitioner with experience in developing and implementing creative research methods.

-• A Creative Practitioner with experience in creating socially engaged creative outputs.
+A Creative Practitioner with experience in creating socially engaged creative outputs.

-• Relevant Artistic Degree.
+Relevant Artistic Degree.

-• DBS checked.
+DBS checked.

-• A Creative Practitioner with experience with engaging and working with people from diverse cultural backgrounds and listen to the voices of our community, supporting it to pursue its research interests.
+A Creative Practitioner with experience with engaging and working with people from diverse cultural backgrounds and listen to the voices of our community, supporting it to pursue its research interests.

 Desirable:

-• An interest and enthusiasm for working as a Creative Practitioner in the context of post-industrial, diverse town such as Brierfield.
+An interest and enthusiasm for working as a Creative Practitioner in the context of post-industrial, diverse town such as Brierfield.

-• An interest in heritage.
+An interest in heritage.

 Outputs:

-• Each participant shall develop a portfolio of work showing the development of their research proposal and the creative skills they are developed in this phase of the project.
+Each participant shall develop a portfolio of work showing the development of their research proposal and the creative skills they are developed in this phase of the project.

 How to apply:

-• CV.
+CV.

-• Portfolio of previous work (with relevant links).
+Portfolio of previous work (with relevant links).

-• Social media handles (optional).
+Social media handles (optional).

-• Send to: info@communityartsbyzk.co.uk
+Send to: info@communityartsbyzk.co.uk